genuinetools/bpfd/README.md

 You could always add your own programs in a fork if you worry people will reverse engineer the data you are collecting and alerting on.

+The current compiled in programs are:

+- [bashreadline](program/bashreadline): trace commands being entered into the bash command line
+- [exec](program/exec): trace calls to exec binaries
+- [open](program/open): trace calls to open files

 These must implement the `Program` interface:

 ```go